CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageNetAppNonDataIpInterfaceEvent.md

 HasIpInterface returns a boolean if a field has been set.

+### SetIpInterfaceNil

+`func (o *StorageNetAppNonDataIpInterfaceEvent) SetIpInterfaceNil(b bool)`

+ SetIpInterfaceNil sets the value for IpInterface to be an explicit nil

+### UnsetIpInterface
+`func (o *StorageNetAppNonDataIpInterfaceEvent) UnsetIpInterface()`

+UnsetIpInterface ensures that no value is present for IpInterface, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)